Sherlock wouldn't be caught dead with an iPhone

-In the fourth season of the BBC show "Sherlock," Holmes sits in his usual comfy chair at 221B Baker Street.
+"Sherlock" series four opens with Holmes in his usual comfy chair at 221B Baker Street.
 On his lap is a MacBook Pro and in his hand an iPhone 6S Plus.
-While this wasn't the first time Sherlock has used an iPhone or a Mac on the show, the moment took me out of the story.
+While this wasn't the first time the character has used an iPhone or a Mac on the show, the moment pulled me out of the story.
 There's no way Sherlock Holmes would have an iPhone.

 The case of the popular television show